barek2k2/local_llm/README.md

 ### Troubleshooting
 `Connection refused - connect(2) for "localhost" port 11434 (Errno::ECONNREFUSED)`

-This means ollama is not installed and not running in your machine.
-Basic steps to install it in Mac
+##### This means ollama is not installed or not running in your machine.
+So run the following commands below
  - `brew install ollama`
  - `brew services start ollama`